-If you do not want TUSD to disclose directory information from your child's education records without your prior written consent, you must notify TUSD on TUSD Form 274, prior to October 1st.
+If you do not want TUSD to disclose directory information from your child's education records without your prior written consent, you must notify TUSD on TUSD Form 274LEG1000 - Student Information Opt-Out Form, prior to October 1st.
 TUSD has designated the following information as directory information:

-Name, address, parent or guardian telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees (diplomas) and awards received, the most recent previous educational agency or institution attended by the student, personally identifiable photographs, videotapes, films and other visual media, personally identifiable interviews, either audio only or audio and visual, and other similar information.
+Name, address, parent or guardian telephone listing, date and place of birth, electronic mail address, grade level, enrollment status (e.g., part time or full time), major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees (diplomas) and honors/awards received, the most recent previous educational agency or institution attended by the student, personally identifiable photographs, videotapes, films and other visual media, personally identifiable interviews, either audio only or audio and visual, and other similar information.

 Under federal law, this information is considered directory information and does not require the written consent of a parent/eligible student to release.
-If you object to the release of directory information you must notify the principal or designee of the school, in writing, on TUSD Form 274, prior to October 1st.
-If Form 274 is not received by October 1st, it will be assumed that there is no objection to releasing such information.
+If you object to the release of directory information you must notify the principal or designee of the school, in writing, on TUSD Form 274LEG1000, prior to October 1st, If Form 274LEG1000 is not received by October 1st, it will be assumed that there is no objection to releasing such information.
 This procedure shall be done annually.
 Pursuant to federal law, upon request, TUSD may disclose education records without prior parental/eligible student consent, to officials of another school district in which a student seeks or intends to enroll.
 For further information, contact the Principal's Office at the school where the student(s) attend in TUSD.